Several bills related to general personnel issues were passed during the 87th Regular Session of the Texas Legislature.

 Districts must annually assess compliance with the policy and be ready to provide a written copy of the assessment to the commissioner upon request.

 Each district must implement a policy providing for counselor duties.
 Each school must follow the policy and maintain a copy to be made available upon request during regular school hours.
-The counselor model job description (myTASB login required) has been updated to align with the components of a school counseling program.
-An alternative job description (myTASB login required) has been added for districts not able to comply with the 80 percent requirement.
+The counselor model job description has been updated to align with the components of a school counseling program.
+An alternative job description has been added for districts not able to comply with the 80 percent requirement.
+Both job descriptions can be found on the Professional Support Job Descriptions page (member login required).
 (Effective 9/1/2021)

 The Texas School for the Deaf and the Texas School for the Blind and Visually Impaired are now eligible for the Teacher Incentive Allotment (TIA).
 The bill adds clarification about how the rural and high needs factors can be calculated for these schools.